I am an observer, not a participant in my own abuse. Almost.

 During the course of any conversation, I keep my observations on Will’s behavior and word choice to myself.
 I no longer “name the abuse technique” even when he’s in his Nice Guy persona.
-When he’s Nice Guy, he acts very apologetic for the fact that I “got my feelings hurt”(never that he “hurt my feelings”) and tries to convince me that I’m misunderstanding his words, reading into them, etc.
+When he’s Nice Guy, he acts apologetically for the fact that I “got my feelings hurt”(never that he “hurt my feelings”) and tries to convince me that I’m misunderstanding his words, reading into them, etc.

-If you’ve read the list of verbal abuse techniques, then you may recognize that in the above example, Will did not apologize and is trying to make me doubt my perceptions, or at the very least, believe his perception instead of my own.
+If you’ve read the list of verbal abuse examples, then you may recognize that in the above example, Will did not apologize and is trying to make me doubt my perceptions, or at the very least, believe his perception instead of my own.

 Instead of participating in my abuse by disagreeing, I say to myself, “Oh, he’s trying to make me doubt myself,” or “Hey – he’s telling me what I think!”
 And then I listen to him, but I don’t listen from my heart.
 I listen from an observation point outside of myself.